blockdeep/libro/src/medium/Avoid_Redundant_Data_Structures.md

 In this example:

-- The `InfoOwner` storage map is redundant since the owner is already stored within the `Info` structure that is part of the `SomeInfo` StorageMap.
+- The `InfoOwner` storage map is redundant since the owner is already stored within the `Info` structure that is part of the `SomeInfo` storage map.

 ## Best practice